 1. Make time to listen.

-In our fast-paced world, it’s easy to rush through conversations without really hearing what the other person is saying.
+In our fast-paced world, it’s easy to rush through conversations without hearing what the other person is saying.
 But if you want to be a better listener, you need to make time to slow down and focus on the speaker.

-Schedule regular blocks of time for your conversations, and resist the urge to multitask or jump in with your own thoughts and ideas during the conversation.
+Schedule regular blocks of time for your conversations, and resist the urge to multitask or jump in with your thoughts and own ideas during the conversation.

 2. Pay close attention.